LONG TERM CARE

 Most people don’t know what long term care is until they or someone they love need it.

 Many of us worry about who would take care of us if something happens, and no one wants to be a burden.
-Your Long Term Care Insurance benefits can be used to pay for Home Health Care, Assisted Living Facilities, Adult Day Care and Nursing Homes.
+Your Long Term Care Insurance benefits can be used to pay for Home Health Care, Assisted Living Facilities, Adult Day Care, and Nursing Homes.
 In fact, 72% of all LTC claims are paid for Home Health Care.
-This service is where an aide comes into your home to help with with your Activities of Daily Living and also provide help with cooking and cleaning.
+This service is where an aide comes into your home to help with your Activities of Daily Living and also provides help with cooking and cleaning.
 Long Term Care Insurance will help ensure you will be able to stay in your own home to receive care.

 Did you know that...